 In addition to the mathematics education sessions and the Research Methods Strand, the MPhil students on the Mathematics Education route are required to attend the Perspectives on Education Strand, which constitutes about one-third of their total teaching time for the masters degree.
 The strand, which comprises both compulsory and elective elements, locates students' thematic content within an international perspective and facilitates their awareness as to how, for example, culture, when viewed broadly, determines the nature of knowledge, curricula, assessment, and significantly, the forms and functions of education itself.
 As with the Research Methods Strand, it is expected that the Perspectives on Education Strand will influence students' decisions with respect to how they undertake their research.

 "The content of the MPhil was interesting and varied, and the guidance available from my supervisor and other academics in the department thoroughly enriched my experience at Cambridge.
 The skills I gained throughout the year prepared me well for further research not only in Mathematics Education, but also in other fields.
 I highly recommend the course for anyone with a background in mathematics looking to broaden their horizons."

 "I have developed my understanding of mathematics education research during the year.
 I have learned to think more critically, rigorously and paying attention in details during the research process.
 Also, the writing of the essays and the thesis gave me the autonomy to engage further with topics of my interest, having at the same time guidance and support from the supervisors."

-Eleni Demosthenous - Past MPhil student current PhD student
+Eleni Demosthenous - past MPhil student

 Application process, fees, and entry requirements

-All applicants (except PGCEM students) will be required to complete the following written task and upload it along with their other application documents.
 Full details of the application process, fees, and entry requirements are available at Masters Application Procedure.